Getting your car repainted might feel like a hassle, but it’s a great way to breathe new life into your vehicle.

 But a lot of people who get their car repainted are worried that they’ll just have to turn around and get it painted again in a year or two.
 So how long exactly does a new paint job last?
-Read on to find out.
+Car insurance comparison shopping and broker app

 There are a lot of factors when it comes to the lifespan of a repainted car’s paint job, so you can’t put your finger on exactly how long a repainted car’s paint job will last.
 However, a good ballpark is 10 to 15 years.
 Most repainted cars will have their paint last for about that time.

-What impacts the life of a repainted car’s paint job?
+What impacts the duration of a paint job?

 There are two huge determinants when it comes to the lifespan of a repainted car’s paint job.